 The important day comes for the fruit to be harvested when it is at its prime and in the best condition for supply to either local or export markets.
 After weeks of dedicated fruit maturity testing, orchards are finally cleared for harvest and the experienced men and women from our harvest team enter to carefully pick the fruit for immediate delivery into the packing facility.

-In addition, our Technical team provides guidance and support to pack houses, logistics operations, ripening facilities and marketing teams thereby ensuring quality produce from the tree to the shelf.
+With over 125 years experience in farming and agriculture, we provide guidance and support to pack houses, logistics operations, ripening facilities and marketing teams thereby ensuring quality produce from the tree to the shelf.